8 Reasons To Shop Small

 It would take a big company at least 7 board meetings before they could even think of it.

-If You're Reading This, You're On The Ground Floor
+7. You're On The Ground Floor

 We haven't seen statistics, but we have to assume over 99% of small businesses stay exactly that, small.
 Even the ones that just stay in business are lucky.
 But, if we are fortunate enough to join the teeny, tiny group of shops which make it big, oh boy, you'll have some interesting talk to share with your friends at parties.